Perles configuration: Other

 A matroid can be defined from the Perles configuration, called the Perles matroid.
 It has the points of the configuration as its elements; a subset of at most three elements is independent when it does not consist of three points on one of the lines of the configuration.
 This matroid and its dual matroid have been applied in characterizing certain classes of matroids that are linear matroids over the finite field $\mathbb{F}_4$ and over all sufficiently large fields.
 The Perles matroid does not have this property: it is linear over $\mathbb{F}_4$ but not over the rational numbers.
 Its nonlinearity over the rationals is inherited by any other matroid within which the Perles matroid appears as a matroid minor.
 In tropical geometry, this matroid has been used to separate variant analogues of matrix rank from each other.

 In graph drawing, the Perles configuration has been used to show that drawing a planar graph with the minimum line cover number, the number of lines needed to cover all the edges of the drawing, may require irrational coordinates.
-In particular, one such graph may be formed by the diagonals and symmetry lines of the regular pentagon, before the removal of one of these lines to form the Perles configuration.
+In particular, one such graph may be formed by the diagonals and symmetry lines of the regular pentagon, without removing one of these lines to form the Perles configuration.
 The vertices of this graph are 16 crossing points of these lines (including the nine points of the Perles configuration); its edges connect pairs of consecutive points along each line.
 Covering the edges of this graph with only ten lines forces the drawing to contain a copy of the Perles configuration and therefore to have an irrational vertex.

 In coding theory, the Perles configuration appears in an enumeration of 9-point configurations used to count maximum distance separable codes over finite fields.